xfiveco/generator-chisel/docs/content/docs/development.md

 ---
 title: Development
-excerpt: Learn the best development practices witch Chisel to produce quality and maintainable code.
+excerpt: Learn the best development practices with Chisel to produce quality and maintainable code.
 order: 1000
 ---

-Development documentation is divided into sections describing various aspects of development of WordPress themes or front-end templates.
+Development documentation is divided into sections describing various aspects of the development of WordPress themes or front-end templates.